pkivolowitz/nh/devnotes/development_notes.md

 ## 11/08/2022 - 01

 Completely rewrote the entire program yesterday.
 What I have now is far fewer lines and far less complicated.
 Have the player moving around a little bit, even.

 ![brand new code](./brandnewcode.png)

+## 11/10/2022 - 01

+More than 330 special cases of line drawing implemented.
+In theory there are 3^9 potential 3X3 combinations but in practice there should be far fewer.
+Waiting for theory and practice to coincide.